 Healthy relationships are built on trust, mutual respect and a regard for privacy.
 The use of technologies for audio, video and photographic reproduction or recording of classroom and co-curricular activities is allowed only with the express permission of the subject.
 In cases where recordings are allowed, such content is restricted to personal use only, i.e. for the purpose of studying or completing course assignments.
+Sharing images, audio, or video of another person without permission is strictly prohibited.
 The consequences for transgressing this rule may include suspension or expulsion.